plone/plone.app.caching/docs/README.rst

 Installation
 ============

-From Plone 4.1 onwards, ``plone.app.caching`` is shipped as a dependancy of Plone.
+From Plone 4.1 onwards, ``plone.app.caching`` is shipped as a dependency of Plone.
 It is available from the Control Panel, but not enabled by default.
 You can enable it from the "add-ons" menu option.

 Installation on Plone 4.0
 =========================